faizal11111/URL-Sgortener/README.md

-# 🔗 URL Shortener API
+# 🔗 URL Shortener

-A compact, fast, and in-memory URL shortening service built with **Python + Flask** — inspired by the simplicity of [bit.ly](https://bit.ly) and [tinyurl.com](https://tinyurl.com).
-Turn long URLs into clean 6-character short codes, track clicks, and retrieve analytics — all in one lightweight API!
+A compact, fast, and in-memory URL shortening service built with **Python + Flask** — inspired by the simplicity of Turn long URLs into clean 6-character short codes, track clicks, and retrieve analytics — all in one lightweight URL!

 ---